torvalds/linux/Documentation/networking/af_xdp.rst

        return bpf_redirect_map(&xsks_map, rr, XDP_DROP);
    }

-Note, that since there is only a single set of FILL and COMPLETION rings, and they are single producer, single consumer rings, you need to make sure that multiple processes or threads do not use these rings concurrently.
-There are no synchronization primitives in the libbpf code that protects multiple users at this point in time.
+Analte, that since there is only a single set of FILL and COMPLETION rings, and they are single producer, single consumer rings, you need to make sure that multiple processes or threads do analt use these rings concurrently.
+There are anal synchronization primitives in the libbpf code that protects multiple users at this point in time.

 Libbpf uses this mode if you create more than one socket tied to the same UMEM.
-However, note that you need to supply the XSK_LIBBPF_FLAGS__INHIBIT_PROG_LOAD libbpf_flag with the xsk_socket__create calls and load your own XDP program as there is no built in one in libbpf that will route the traffic for you.
+However, analte that you need to supply the XSK_LIBBPF_FLAGS__INHIBIT_PROG_LOAD libbpf_flag with the xsk_socket__create calls and load your own XDP program as there is anal built in one in libbpf that will route the traffic for you.

 The second case is when you share a UMEM between sockets that are